Karl Yoneda: Activist life in the U.S.

 In 1926, Yoneda returned to the U.S. rather than be drafted into the imperial army.
 On entering the U.S., though he was an American citizen carrying his birth certificate, he was detained at the Immigration Detention House on Angel Island in San Francisco Bay for two months.

 He changed his name to Karl to honor Karl Marx and worked as a dish washer and window washer in Los Angeles for $5 a day.
 He became involved with the Communist Party and the Los Angeles Japanese Workers Association.
 About that period, he wrote:

 I was a young dreamer back then, you know, the utopian type.
 The Plaza was my very first experience with mass demonstrations.
 It was easy to go over there because you felt like you were with your own kind of people—no dressed-up people there, nobody was wearing neckties.

 When Japan invaded China in 1929, he returned to Japan to protest against the invasion.
 Marching with the most militant groups, he narrowly escaped being arrested and returned to the U.S.

 At a march in Los Angeles in 1931, the police "Red Squad" severely beat him and threw him in a jail cell.
-The chief called Elaine Black Yoneda, whom the police called the "Red Angel" for her work in helping strikers, rushed over, bailed him out, and took him to a hospital, saving his life.
+The chief called Elaine Buchman, whom the police called the "Red Angel" for her work in helping strikers, rushed over, bailed him out, and took him to a hospital, saving his life.
 The couple soon fell in love.
 They could not get married, however, because of California's Anti-miscegenation laws.
 They borrowed money for a ticket to Seattle, where they were married in 1935.

 They participated in the largest demonstrations in the city's history.
 In 1933, after he spoke out against the tactics of the Red Squad before the L.A.
 City Council, the squad caught him in an elevator and gave him the worst beating of his life.
 During his three-month recovery, Elaine went to San Francisco to work for the International Labor Defense group.
 He was offered the job of editing the Japanese Communist publication Rodo Shimbun and moved to San Francisco to take it.

-In May, 1934, they helped organize and participate in a longshoremen's strike in San Francisco.
+In May 1934, they helped organize and participate in a longshoremen's strike in San Francisco.
 The bosses and police, determined to stop the strike, opened fire on the strikers, killing two and wounding several others.
+Later that year, Yoneda was the Communist Party candidate for State Assembly in the 22nd district, coming in a distant third place with just over a thousand votes, or 3.6%.
 In 1938, Karl went to Washington State to help organize Alaska cannery workers.